 Last week I posted about the village of Lairg, which is a hidden gem in the heart of the Highlands.
-I was originally going to include the trips that we did out of Lairg into the Kyle of Sutherland, but it would have been a mammoth post, so decided to create another post to cover the Falls of Shin, and Rosehall Forest!
+I was originally going to include the trips that we did out of Lairg into the Kyle of Sutherland, but it would have been a mammoth post, so I decided to create another post to cover the rest of our exploring Sutherland!

 From the huge car park, you simply cross the road and follow the zigzag path down to the viewing platform.

-In the summer months visitors are treated to a display by Atlantic salmon, who return to their place of birth for future spawning.
-When we lived in Inverness another site you can drive to is Rogie Falls if you are heading west in the direction of Ullapool, and you will be able to see salmon jumping up a ladder built into the river.
+In the summer months, visitors are treated to a display of Atlantic salmon, who return to their place of birth for future spawning.
+When we lived in Inverness another site you can drive to is Rogie Falls if you are heading west in the direction of Ullapool, you will be able to see salmon jumping up a ladder built into the river.

-Around the Falls of Shin there are a myriad of paths to follow around the forest.
+Around the Falls of Shin there is a myriad of paths to follow around the forest.
 Huge trees tower above you as you navigate the paths.
-The paths are suitable on the most part for pushchairs and bikes.
+The paths are suitable for the most part for pushchairs and bikes.

-While I was busy enjoying the scenery, Mr B set up office in the Falls of Shin Visitor Centre, which houses the Highland outpost of Mac & Wild (which also has two London restaurants).
+While I was busy enjoying the scenery, Mr B set up an office in the Falls of Shin Visitor Centre, which is sadly now closed as a cafe.

-The second trip we made was an evening walk in Rosehall Forest.
+The second trip we made was an evening walk in Rosehall Forest. which isn’t too far from the Falls of Shin so you could easily explore both sites in one day.
 There’s a log cabin built by the community with lots of local information.